mincong-h/mincong-h.github.io/_posts/2023-06-27-chinese-software-mirror.md

 brew update --verbose --debug
 ```

-which is quite slow understand the following section (it tooks seconds to
-minutes):
+For example, it it tooks seconds to minutes in the block below:

 ```
 + git fetch --tags --force origin refs/heads/master:refs/remotes/origin/master